New Statewide Assessments are here

 Yes.
 This year, the CAASPP will be reporting student data to both parents and school districts.

 District Assessments are local measures of student achievement

-Our local assessments will be used to determine student growth and mastery of the Common Core Standards.
-Students will be assessed at different intervals through out the year—fall, winter and spring— to measure growth and track progress towards meeting standards.
+This year, we are using an online diagnostic assessment tool (iReady) to measure student growth and mastery of the Common Core Standards.
+Students will be assessed at different intervals throughout the year—fall, winter and spring—to measure growth and track progress towards meeting standards.

-The school principal or your child’s teacher can tell you when these exams will take place.
+Your child’s teacher, or the School Principal, can tell you when these exams will take place.

 Classroom Assessments are the heart of teaching and learning

 How do teachers know when their students “get it?”

 In every classroom, every day, our teachers use a variety of tools—multiple measures— to determine whether students are gaining the knowledge and skills expected of them.

 Observations, class assignments, and tests tied to their lessons are just a few of the ways teachers and students gauge achievement every day.

 Talk to your child’s teacher about the many ways to stay informed about your child’s progress throughout the year.